YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Introduction

+Despite advancements in automation and robotics for various types of crops, field operations in tree fruit crops such as apples (Malus domestic), peaches (Prunus persica) and cherries (Prunus avium) remain labor-intensive \cite{kaur2023insights, rutledge2023farm}.
+For example, Cherries require careful hand-picking due to their delicate nature, to prevent damage to both the fruit and the trees—a task that current machinery cannot perform with the necessary gentleness \cite{karkee2018mechanical, zhou2016effect}.
+Apples and many other fruit crops are also harvested manually despite recent commercialization efforts \cite{musacchi2018apple}.
+Plums (Prunus domestica) and apples need selective pruning to maintain desired canopy structure that is essential for improved fruit quality and manage tree health \cite{seehuber2011regulation}.
+Furthermore, these crops depend heavily on manual thinning to optimally distribute fruit across canopy areas, which is essential to optimize fruit size and quality, and to minimize biennial bearing \cite{iglesias2023peach, costa2022thinning}.
+These manual operations create a substantial reliance on decreasing human labor, highlighting the need for innovative labor-saving solutions.

-Among these crop-load management operations, immature green fruit thinning, a centuries-old practice is essential in the commercial cultivation of tree fruit crops for optimization of fruit size and quality by reducing competition for water, sunlight, and nutrients among fruits \cite{dennis2000history, costa2018fruit}.
-This practice is particularly crucial for apple production, which ranks second in consumption worldwide among major fruits \cite{o2021economic} and the third most consumed fruit in the United States \cite{statista-2022}.
-The challenges of manual thinning, combined with persistent labor shortages and the increasing costs associated with securing skilled labor, underscore the urgent need for innovative solutions \cite{assirelli2018evaluation, lordan2018screening}.
-Each year, over a hundred thousand of worker come to the US for farm labor \cite{holmes2023fresh, weiler2022seeing}.
-Example of such farm workers are shown in Figure \ref{fig:Figure1}, which was taken in the commercial apple orchard in Prosser, Washington State, USA.
-The Figure \ref{fig:Figure1} visually encapsulates the labor-intensive nature of fruit thinning in commercial orchards, highlighting the traditional methods still in use.
-Figure \ref{fig:Figure1}a illustrates the painstaking process of manual fruitlet thinning performed by a worker in a commercial 'Scilate' apple orchard in Prosser, Washington State, USA, during the year 2024.
-The image captures a laborer navigating between trees with an aluminum ladder, which he uses to access fruit clusters up to 14 feet high.
-This method not only demands physical agility to climb and reposition the ladder continuously but also poses safety risks inherent in working at heights.
+Among these crop-load management operations, immature green fruit thinning is one of the crucial operations used to optimize fruit size and quality by reducing competition for water, sunlight, and nutrients among fruits \cite{dennis2000history, costa2018fruit}.
+This practice is particularly crucial for apple production, an important crop in the United States \cite{statista-2022} and globally \cite{o2021economic}.
+The labor-intensive nature of manual thinning (\ref{fig:Figure1}), combined with persistent labor shortages and the increasing costs associated with securing skilled labor, highlight the urgent need for innovative solutions to automate this process \cite{assirelli2018evaluation, lordan2018screening}.
+Each year, over a hundred thousand workers come to the US for farm labor \cite{holmes2023fresh, weiler2022seeing}.
+Figure \ref{fig:Figure1} shows how these workers are engaged in physically demanding agricultural tasks such as green fruitlet thinning in commercial orchards.

+As shown in \ref{fig:Figure1}a, workers often move between trees with carrying and setting an aluminum ladder, and then perform these farming tasks while claiming up and down the ladder that are often 14 feet or higher.
+This method not only demands physical agility to climb and reposition the ladder continuously but also poses safety risks inherent in working at heights and with repeated hand movements.